 - Vehicles may be booked up to four weeks in advance of intended use.

-- Vehicles are booked in half-hour slots and charged back to the Department according to mileage.
+- Vehicles are booked in half-hour slots and charged back to the Department according to mileage, (see 'Charges' page for details).